SaiKrishna-KK/model-port/README.md

 )
 ```

-## 📄 ModelPort Capsule Format
+## 📄 Capsule Format Overview

-ModelPort packages models in a standardized format with everything needed to run the model:
+ModelPort packages models in a standardized format with everything needed to run them:

 ```
 modelport_capsule/